|Dates / Deadlines:|

 Classes will be offered in a variety business specializations and lecture material will be enhanced through excursions and site visits to local companies and business schools.

-*For International Business minors only, BUSN 361 may substitute MGMT 300
+*International Business Minors may substitute BUSN 361 for the MGMT 300 prerequisite.

 For a detailed description of program costs please see the Program Cost in the box at the top of this webpage.
 Click on the link which corresponds to the term you plan to study abroad.